stackforge/pecan/docs/source/templates.rst

 Custom Renderers
 ----------------

-To define a custom renderer, you simply create a class that follows a simple protocol::
+To define a custom renderer, you can create a class that follows a simple protocol::

     class MyRenderer(object):